c3lang/c3docs-old/docs/types.md

 ##### Integer constants

 Integer constants are 1293832 or -918212.
-Unlike C the "type" of an integer constant is a special compile time int.
-All constant operations, for example `9283 << 2` will be resolved at compile time.
-An compile time error will result if the constant is too large to fit whatever variable it is assigned or compared to.
+Without a suffix, suffix type is assumed to the signed integer of *arithmetic promotion width*.
+Adding the `u` suffix gives a unsigned integer of the same width.
+Use `ixx` and `uxx` – where `xx` is the bitwidth for typed integers, e.g. `1234u16`

 Integers may be written in decimal, but also